 The Paducah Fire Department started in 1882.
 At that time the City of Paducah was very small, covering only 3 square miles.
 Visit History for pictures from the past.
 Today Paducah spans more than 21 square miles and is covered by five fire stations.
 The Paducah Fire Department is proud of its ISO-Class 2 rating.
-The Paducah Fire Department has a staff of 76 divided into four divisions: administration, prevention, suppression, and training.
+The Paducah Fire Department is divided into four divisions: administration, prevention, suppression, and training.

-Administration: Fire Chief Steve Kyle oversees the Paducah Fire Department with the assistance of two Deputy Chiefs, three Assistant Chiefs, and a Training Officer.
+Administration: Administration is responsible for the general management the Paducah Fire Department's divisions.
+Fire Chief Steve Kyle oversees the Department with the assistance of two Deputy Chiefs, three Assistant Chiefs, and a Training Officer.

-Fire Prevention: The Fire Prevention Division includes the Fire Marshal's office in addition to a staff of inspectors, a permit specialist, and code enforcement officers who have the responsibilities of issuing permits, conducting building, construction, and electrical inspections, and providing code enforcement.
+Fire Prevention: The Fire Prevention Division is responsible for city-wide fire protection, the construction program, the code enforcement program, and public education.
+This division includes the Fire Marshal's office in addition to a staff of inspectors, a permit specialist, and code enforcement officers who have the responsibilities of issuing permits, conducting building, construction, and electrical inspections, and providing code enforcement.

 Suppression: Our staff of Professional Firefighters work full time, 24 hour shifts, to protect the citizens of Paducah and its visitors.
-The Paducah Fire Department Suppression Division consists of five fire stations which house five pumpers, two ladder trucks, and two rescue units.
-Fire Suppression totals 60 firefighters and 3 Assistant Fire Chiefs under the direction of the Deputy Chief of Fire Operations who reports to the Fire Chief.
+The Paducah Fire Department Suppression Division consists of five fire stations that cover more than 21 square miles within the Paducah city limits.
+The stations house five engine companies, two aerial companies, and two rescue units for the purpose of responding to fire emergencies and for rescue assistance.
+Fire Suppression includes Captains, Lieutenants, and Firefighters and three Assistant Fire Chiefs under the direction of the Deputy Chief of Fire Operations who reports to the Fire Chief.

 Training: Paducah Firefighters have more than 300 hours of continued education each year.
 The Training Officer coordinates education in the areas of EMS, firefighter skills, haz-mat, pump operations, and others.
 These education requirements ensure that the level of competency of the members of the Fire Department is the highest achievable and maximizes the resources of personnel and equipment available to best protect and serve the citizens of the City.